ronilaukkarinen/mastodon-bird-ui/README.md

 - Dark patterns for dropdowns and other pop overs like emoji picker
 - Tinted deep purple, subtle beautiness
 - Action bar in the bottom on mobile
+- Birdsite-like like animation in the heart icon
+- Circling boost animation

 ## Installation for Mastodon instance admins